TURTLE MOON STUDIOS

 "Riverwalk in San Antonio with Susie Monday, May 11, 2016" is a drawing I started on the airplane, coming home from teaching in San Antonio in May.
 Yes, I juggled my big hardbound sketchbook in my little airplane seat, not letting it disturb my seatmates!
 If you want to draw bad enough, you find a way!
 I drew this with my Rubadub black line marker, freehand, from memories of the magical experience of discovering the Riverwalk in downtown San Antonio, the night before.
 I started to color it in the airport, waiting for my connecting plane back to Cleveland, and I finished coloring it, even adding more stuff to it, later.
 It's 14" x 22", ink, colored pencil, gel pen, and a fortune selected at random, that says, "You have an unusual equipment for success.
 Be sure to use it properly."
 I always select the fortune at random, when the drawing is done, while I try to focus on the drawing, as I reach for the fortune in my bag of them.

-Here are three new one day classes I've designed to help students learn to enjoy making narrative art, mostly working on paper, so the emphasis is really on the imagery.
-If you can't come draw with me at a Turtle Art Camp in my home in Wooster, Ohio, and you can't take another live class with me somewhere, you can also study drawing with me online.
-See my Lucky Drawing Class Information..
-What I really want to do NOW (in 2017) is teach the way I do online, also in the classes you hire me to teach at your place.
-I'm convinced I can get the same really good results out of in-person class students, that I've been getting with my online students for over two years now!
+Here are two new classes I've designed to help students learn to enjoy making narrative art, working on paper, so that the emphasis is really on the imagery, much more than on learning the technique.
+If you can't come draw with me at a Turtle Art Camp in my home in Wooster, Ohio, and you can't take an in-person class with me somewhere, you can come study drawing with me online.
+See my Lucky Drawing Class Information.
+What I really want to do NOW (starting in 2017) is teach the way I do online, also in the classes you hire me to teach at your place.
+I'm convinced I can get the same really good results out of in-person class students, that I've been getting with my online students for three years now!

-Below here are the 3 one-day classes I started offering for in-person classes, and I hope you will choose to have me teach up to a five day class with large, hardbound sketchbook work of developed drawings soon!
+Below here are the drawing clssses I'm now offering for my in-person classes, and I hope you will choose to have me teach up to a five day class with large, hardbound sketchbook work of developed drawings soon!

 We’ll use markers, ballpoint pens, colored pencils, and crayons on paper and pounce on our drawings the way a child does, with gusto and brilliance, with the real joy of creating!
 You are such a genius!
 Making art can be a very satisfying, even healing process, if you are happy when you’re doing it.
 You cannot be happy when you’re busy judging your work.
 You must embrace it and learn to wallow in the joy of creating, in whatever style you are naturally working now.
 We should dance and wiggle around, while we make art, to keep our energy flowing sweetly!